 Anafiotika is my favorite part of Athens!
 It doesn’t resemble the rest of the city of Athens, though.
 Its white buildings and stairs, and the blooming oleanders reminded me of Santorini.

-The beautiful Anafiotika was actually built by workers from the island of Anafi, who came to work on King Othon‘s Palace.
-They were soon joined by other workers from the Cycladic islands and they all truly made themselves at home.
+The beautiful Anafiotika was built by workers from the island of Anafi, who came to work at King Otto‘s Palace.
+They were soon joined by other workers from the Cycladic Islands and they all truly made themselves at home.
 The constructions they raised to serve as their houses were built in the typical Cycladic architecture.

 Street art in Anafiotika